Aligning asynchronous sensor timestamps in Python

 return aligned_df

 Regulatory audits demand explicit documentation of imputed values.
-The is_interpolated flag ensures that compliance dashboards distinguish between measured telemetry and algorithmically filled gaps, satisfying USP <1079> data integrity expectations.
+The is_interpolated flag ensures compliance dashboards distinguish between measured telemetry and algorithmically filled gaps, satisfying USP <1079> data integrity expectations.
 For advanced resampling parameters, consult the official pandas.DataFrame.resample documentation.

 Step 4: Production-Grade Async Pipeline Implementation